Azure SQL Database and performance for single databases

 From the data, this database currently has a peak CPU load of just over 50 percent CPU use relative to the P2 performance level (midday on Tuesday).
 If CPU is the dominant factor in the application’s resource profile, then you might decide that P2 is the right performance level to guarantee that the workload always fits.
 If you expect an application to grow over time, it's a good idea to have an extra resource buffer so that the application doesn't ever reach the performance-level limit.
 If you increase the performance level, you can help avoid customer-visible errors that might occur when a database doesn't have enough power to process requests effectively, especially in latency-sensitive environments.
 An example is a database that supports an application that paints webpages based on the results of database calls.

-Note that other application types might interpret the same graph differently.
+Other application types might interpret the same graph differently.
 For example, if an application tries to process payroll data each day and has the same chart, this kind of "batch job" model might do fine at a P1 performance level.
 The P1 performance level has 100 DTUs compared to 200 DTUs at the P2 performance level.
 The P1 performance level provides half the performance of the P2 performance level.
 So, 50 percent of CPU use in P2 equals 100 percent CPU use in P1.
 If the application does not have timeouts, it might not matter if a job takes 2 hours or 2.5 hours to finish, if it gets done today.
 An application in this category probably can use a P1 performance level.
 You can take advantage of the fact that there are periods of time during the day when resource use is lower, so that any "big peak" might spill over into one of the troughs later in the day.
 The P1 performance level might be good for that kind of application (and save money), as long as the jobs can finish on time each day.

 Azure SQL Database exposes consumed resource information for each active database in the sys.resource_stats view of the master database in each server.
 The data in the table is aggregated for 5-minute intervals.
 With the Basic, Standard, and Premium service tiers, the data can take more than 5 minutes to appear in the table, so this data is more useful for historical analysis rather than near-real-time analysis.
 Query the sys.resource_stats view to see the recent history of a database and to validate whether the reservation you chose delivered the performance you want when needed.